Business Education | Career Readiness | Customer Service

 You can either instruct students to answer the questions in their class journal or as part of a class discussion.

-This “reflection” helps students think about the overarching concepts of customer service in relation to their own experiences.
+These reflection questions help students think about the overarching concepts of customer service in relation to their own experiences.

 These activities are an excellent way to reinforce what students have learned so far by tying the lesson topics to real-life examples.